tzing/secrets.env/docs/configurations.rst

 Multiple sources
 ^^^^^^^^^^^^^^^^

-If multiple providers are installed, you must provide the source name for each of them:
+If multiple providers are installed, you must provide ``source`` for each of them:

 .. tabs::